ICHydro/Riverlabs/docs/en/operation/hardware/maintenance.md

     - No excessive retries

-!!! danger "Red Flags Requiring Site Visit"
+!!! danger "Indications that a site visit may be required"
     - ⚠️ No data for >48 hours — likely power loss or logger displacement.
     - ⚠️ Battery voltage <3.4 V — power drain
     - ⚠️ Sensor readings stuck or erratic